jamiebeach/Learning-2024/Certification - Azure AI Engineer Associate/notes.md

     ```
     az vm identity assign -g <my-resource-group> -n <my-vm>
     ```
+- To protect cognitive services endpoints from access outside of Microsoft network :
+    - set Allow access from field to disabled under firewalls and virtual network.
+Denies all requests to consume cognitive services resources.
+    - setup a private endpoint connection.
+Create under "private endpoint connections".
+Traffic between cognitive service and target VNet routed exclusively through Azure backbone.
+Cognitive service will be assigned a private IP address from your VNet.

 ## Running as Containers
 - Azure AI services can be deployed as containers - either to AKS or even as a local container on-prem
 - Numerous Speech, Language, Vision and Decision containers are available.